defeat the enemy, strongholds and spiritual warfare

 FIND THE NEEDS PEOPLE HAVE AS YOU SERVE

 Gillian: Clients hired me to run ads for their businesses, and I got them impressions and clicks.
 But at the end of the day, I couldn’t determine whether or not people would buy their product.
-Most of the time, their product weren’t selling because there was a flaw with the product or they hadn’t validated the product idea and then their messaging was off.
+Most of the time, their product weren’t selling because there was a flaw with the product or they hadn’t validated the product idea, and then their messaging was off.
 They weren’t seeing a demand for their product, or they weren’t talking about it convincingly or clearly.

 I realized I needed to teach these online business owners how to market their products or services.
 So, I launched the education brand that I run today.
 It started with a website where I wrote blogs and then became a YouTube channel that grew quickly and has continued to grow for almost seven years.
 I have been an online entrepreneur for about seven years now.